Landfill Optimization & Expansion

-Journey also partnered with the Client to review the current design and approve the waste height, existing berm structure and waste characteristics, and potential vertical expansion opportunities.
-Work included slope stability analysis of existing berm structure and slope stability analysis of the waste, modeling increase in height above the berms.
+Journey partnered with the Client to provide engineering services for a Class II landfill.
+The first phase of the project was to review the current operation and aid in providing Best Practice recommendations and multi-year fill planning.
+The team then reviewed the current design and approved the waste height, existing berm structure and waste characteristics, and potential vertical expansion opportunities.
+Work included slope stability analysis of existing berm structure and slope stability analysis of the waste, modeling the increase in height above the berms.

 An example of this practical solution approach was the development of an interim Landfill Water Management Plan that was put in place to ensure adequate environmental protection until the leachate storage pond can be completed and put into service; it contained and managed 1,600 m3 of water.